 Having an appreciation for classical music since the age of six or seven, Ms. Brennan always had strong interest in the arts where she grew up since they did not have art galleries in her community until she was in high school.
 As she entered adulthood, one thing grew into another and it became the whole field she was interested in.
 When the opportunity came to participate in something in an administrative way, she did it happily.
 The highlight of Ms. Brennan’s career was having a gallery named after her, the Ruth Brennan Gallery.

 Prior to the start of her illustrious career, Ms. Brennan pursued a formal education at the University of South Dakota, where she obtained a Bachelor of Arts in sociology in 1954.
 Since receiving this academic honor, she has gone on to serve to a number of civic responsibilities.
 She was president of the Black Hills Playhouse from 1993 to 1994 and has served on the board of directors for the Rapid City Concert Association from 1970 to 1992, the Black Hills Heritage Festival from 1988 to 1994 and the Black Hills Playhouse.
-A prolific writer, Ms. Brennan has also authored five books, including one commissioned by the Black Hills Playhouse Alumni Association.
-Her other titles include “Missouri River” in 1991, “Glorious Adornment” in 1992, “New Eyes” in 1993 and “The Dream Lives On” in 2015.
-Likewise, she wrote an essay on a touring art exhibition held by the governor of South Dakota in 2016.
+A prolific writer, Ms. Brennan has authored one book, “The Dream Lives On,” commissioned by the Black Hills Playhouse Alumni Association in 2015.
+She has also written several catalogue essays to accompany art exhibitions including “Missouri River” in 1991, “Glorious Adornment” in 1992 and “New Eyes” in 1993.
+Likewise, she wrote an essay for the South Dakota Governor’s biennial touring art exhibition in 2016.

 To keep up with trends in her field, Ms. Brennan has served on the South Dakota Art Museum Board since 2001 and the Black Hills Symphony Board and Rapid City Library Foundation since 2014.
 Furthermore, she maintained involvement with the National Music Museum Board from 2003 to 2009, the Journey Museum from 2008 to 2018 and the Rapid City Rotary in 2012.
 From 1964 to 1966, Ms. Brennan was president of PEO, and later went on to chair the Rapid City Chamber of Commerce beautification committee from 1989 to 1990 and serve as president of the South Dakota Art Museum Board from 2005 to 2010.